navarroaxel/navarroaxel.github.io/blog/docker-commit-convert-a-container-into-an-image.md

 ## Adding a port forwarding rule to a container

-Perhaps we are testing a random software with a container and we need to publish a port to the host OS, or to another computer.
+It can occur that we are testing a random software within a container and we need to publish a port to the host OS, or to another computer.

 If that is the case, we can't add a forwarding port rule to an already existing container, so here is when `docker commit` comes to save us.